-The Institute has contracted for Educational Plant in the amount of \$34.0 million at June 30, 2000.
-It is expected that the resources to satisfy these commitments will be provided from unexpended plant funds, anticipated gifts, and unrestricted funds.
-Additionally, the Institute will be committing significant current and future resources to planned major construction projects over the next several years.
+The Institute has contracted for Educational Plant in the amount of \$257.5 million at June 30, 2001.
+It is expected that the resources to satisfy these commitments will be provided from unexpended plant funds, anticipated gifts, unrestricted funds and future borrowings.
+The Institute will be committing significant additional resources to planned major construction projects over the next several years.